 Last Updated on

 We’ve spent the last 5 months visiting various blogs throughout the UK who have been championing their own local produce and cuisine.
-Literally from Lands-End with Choclette to John o Groats, with Janice at Farmers Girl Kitchen.
+Literally from Lands-End with Choclette from Tin and Thyme to John o Groats, with Janice at Farmers Girl Kitchen.
 During that time, you’ve all risen to the challenge with some fabulous and topical entries.
-What’s the inspiration behind my Roast Partridge with Pear recipe?
+What’s the inspiration behind my Roast Partridge with Thyme and Honey Glazed Pear recipe?
 Read on to find out more.

 This month, because it’s the grand final and I know we haven’t had a chance to visit EVERYWHERE yet, I decided that you could choose your own part of Britain (or one with a cuisine you particularly like).
 My entry is for Norfolk because I grew up there and my memory is very much of fenland root vegetables, of game (there are some fabulous shoots around Sandringham) and of my mother’s own simple cookery.

 The Fens are a vast expanse of drained marshland that stretches from Norfolk to Cambridgeshire and up to Lincolnshire.
 The peaty soil is very rich and perfect for growing crops like celery, potatoes, celeriac, turnips, swedes and sugar beet.
 The very flat landscape means that arable farming is made easy – fields are large and farm machinery doesn’t have to negotiate hills, woodland and winding paths.
 I love the open skies – I haven’t found anywhere else in the UK with such brilliant night time skyscapes, bizarre places where the peat has shrunk so that roads and canals run above the fields and the eeriness of fenland fogs.